-Trump asserts executive privilege to shield documents on Census citizenship question
+Trump asserts executive privilege to shield documents on census citizenship question

-President Trump on Wednesday asserted executive privilege to shield documents about the administration’s decision to add a citizenship question to the 2020 Census, a move meant to try to undercut an expected vote by a House panel to hold his attorney general and commerce secretary in contempt for failing to turn over the materials to lawmakers.
+President Trump asserted executive privilege Wednesday to shield documents about the administration’s decision to add a citizenship question to the 2020 Census, a move meant to try to undercut an expected vote by a House panel to hold his attorney general and commerce secretary in contempt for failing to turn over the materials to lawmakers.

-Attorney General William P. Barr had a day earlier warned the House Oversight Committee that if it moved toward holding him in contempt, he would ask Trump to assert privilege to protect the materials.
+A day earlier, Attorney General William P. Barr had warned the House Oversight Committee that if it moved toward holding him in contempt, he would ask Trump to assert privilege to protect the materials.
 The committee, though, rejected his offer, and was preparing to vote Wednesday on a contempt finding when Trump followed through on Barr’s threat.

 The department revealed the assertion in a letter to the committee, which called the contempt vote “unnecessary and premature.”

-In the Justice Department’s view, the privilege assertion undercuts the contempt finding, because it prevents the attorney general from turning over materials lawmakers had subpoenaed.
+In the Justice Department’s view, the privilege assertion undercuts the contempt finding because it prevents the attorney general from turning over materials lawmakers had subpoenaed.

 [Justice Dept. to Congress: Back off contempt process, or Barr will ask Trump to shield census documents]

-But the Oversight Committee is expected to hold Barr and Commerce Secretary Wilbur Ross in contempt anyway.
-Unless they later work out a deal with the Justice Department, the court system will ultimately decide which documents lawmakers are entitled to see.
+If the Oversight Committee contempt resolution is approved by the full House, Cummings would be empowered to ask a federal court to order Barr and Ross to comply with subpoenas that sought documents related to the 2020 Census decision and testimony from a senior Justice Department official.

+It’s also possible that Democratic lawmakers and the Justice Department could still work out a deal before any court ruling.

-The Justice Department and the Oversight Committee are essentially on the same trajectory as the Department and the House Judiciary Committee were last month, when the Judiciary Committee voted to hold Barr in contempt for failing to turn over materials related to now-former special counsel Robert S. Mueller III’s probe.
+The Justice Department and the Oversight Committee are essentially on the same trajectory as the Department and the House Judiciary Committee were last month, when the Judiciary Committee voted to hold Barr in contempt for failing to turn over materials related to former special counsel Robert S. Mueller III’s probe.

-In that case, though, the Judiciary Committee and the Justice Department later worked out a deal.
+In that case, though, the Judiciary Committee and the Justice Department later worked out a compromise.
 That contempt process is in “abeyance,” though Democrats have taken steps to make sure they have the ability to sue the department in court.

-The expected contempt vote Wednesday would mark a further escalation in the fight between House Democrats and the Republican administration over the investigatory powers of Congress that is playing out in multiple committees and the courts.

 Democrats say the larger issue is that the White House is almost completely rejecting congressional oversight — stonewalling requests for documents and blocking witnesses from testifying on various subjects.
 The administration, meanwhile, argues that Democrats are requesting far more materials than they should legally have access to in an attempt to embarrass the president, and they have been unwilling to negotiate.